FlorianDelconte/uNet_reliefmap/README.md

 # uNet_reliefmap
-Train a u-net with Reliefmap
+Train k-models with our reliefMap.

 ## DATA
 In 'dbRelief' they are all reliefMap and labeled image for train u-net (suffixed by '_GT').
 They are generated using this repository : https://github.com/FlorianDelconte/TLDDC.git